yashmangineni/ganesh/README.md

 Since this uses DuckDNS (dynamic DNS), you'll need to ensure your DuckDNS client points to your Netlify site.

+## Google Search Console Verification

+The site includes a Google verification file (`googlee5531cdc5aaa54ab.html`) for Google Search Console.
+This file is automatically copied to the root of the build output directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).